abiosoft/river/README.md

 e.Use(Middleware)  // endpoint
 ```

-Middleware determines if request should continue.
+Middleware can choose to terminate request flow by not calling `c.Next()`. e.g. Authentication middleware.
 ```go
 func (c *river.Context){
     ... // do something before